mk/clerk-px23/README.md

    [:div.mx-auto.max-w-prose.px-8 [:strong "Figure 2: "] "AS/400 Column Names"]]])
 ```

-One can’t read much out of those names but it turns out there is a metaschema available that maps those 8-character names to human-readable (German-only) names (which we can then translate to English names).
-In typical LISP fashion, we go on and inspect a query from the REPL.
+We were able to automatically translate these names using a metaschema extracted from the database.
+This allowed us to create a viewer that maps those 8-character names to human-readable (German-only) names (which we can then translate to English names).
+In typical Lisp fashion, we go on and inspect a query interactively.
 We can use the translated names in the table even print them but one quickly sees the limit of plain-text printing:

 ``` clojure
 ^{::clerk/width :wide}